xsdk-project/MathPackagesTraining2020/_lessons/krylov_amg/lesson.md

 {% include qanda question='What do you observe?' answer='The Gauss-Seidel smoother convergence degrades slightly as the number of MPI ranks is increased.
 The Chebyshev smoother convergence is unaffected by the number of ranks.' %}

-{% include qanda question='Can you explain your observations?' answer='First, when run with more than one MPI rank, the order in which unknowns are updated is different than in serial.
+{% include qanda question='Can you explain your observations?' answer='First, when Gauss-Seidel is run with more than one MPI rank, the order in which unknowns are updated is different than in serial.
-Second, the Ifpack2 implementation is additive.
-Each MPI rank is simultaneously running Gauss-Seidel on the process-local unknowns, and communication occurs only after all MPI ranks have completed their local solves.
+Second, the Ifpack2 Gauss-Seidel implementation is additive.
+Each MPI rank simultaneously runs Gauss-Seidel on the process-local unknowns, and communication occurs only after all MPI ranks have completed their local solves.
 In a true multiplicative implementation, each MPI rank would solve its local unknowns in turn, with communication between